-The above-mentioned persons would not have right to introductory programmes and introductory benefits, see Section 9 and Section 19 under the Integration Act.
-Subsistence benefit or help to get accommodation under the Social Service Act Section 21 and 27 is normally not relevant in the beginning of the stay because of the requirements in Section 58 in the Immigration Act.
-For more about introduction programme and benefits under the Social Services Act, see Section 4 below.
+The above-mentioned persons would not have the right to introductory programmes and introductory benefits, see Section 9 and Section 19 under the Integration Act.
+Subsistence benefit or help to get accommodation under the Social Service Act Sections 21 and 27 is normally not relevant at the beginning of the stay because of the requirements in Section 58 in the Immigration Act.
+For more about the Introduction Programme and benefits under the Social Services Act, see Section 4 below.

-The National Insurance Act is applicable for the mentioned people if they have a residence permit, and they also get support to get a new job if they have lost their job.
-Normally they have six months to get a new job as long as their residence permit is valid in this period.
+The National Insurance Act is applicable for the above-mentioned persons if they have a residence permit.
+They also get support to get a new job if they have lost theirs.
+Normally, they have six months to get a new job as long as their residence permit is valid in this period.
 What kind of help they receive from NAV (Norwegian Labour and Welfare Administration) may vary.
 For more about the National Insurance Act, see Section 4 below.